StephenCavender/blog-jekyll/_portfolio/weight-percentage-calculator.md

 A simple weight percentage calculator used to quickly find perentages of a given weight.
 I built it to quickly find weights needed for workouts.

-Built on Angular and hosted by GitHub Pages.
+Built on Angular and hosted by GitHub Pages at <https://stephencavender.github.io/ng-percentages-calc/>.

 [Repo](https://github.com/StephenCavender/ng-percentages-calc){:target="_blank"}